 Referrals come from social workers, teachers, health visitors, schools, various local voluntary organisations and community groups.

-Some children stay for a week during the school summer holidays with a volunteer host family, sharing ordinary family life with them.
+Some children stay for a week mainly during the school summer holidays with a volunteer host family, sharing ordinary family life with them.
 The host families live throughout Scotland, from Elgin to the Borders.
 The experience is often mind-broadening, and enhances children’s self-esteem and confidence.
 There is also the possibility of a supportive relationship developing between host and child.
 This is a common occurrence that has major benefits throughout what can be a difficult childhood and adolescence for many young people.
 The results can be dramatic; children staying on for further education, training for employment, reaching for and achieving new-found goals.
 Many of these children return to their host families annually for 5 or 6 years.